pingcap/tidb/docs/design/2018-11-29-ast-to-sql-text.md

 }
 ```

-In order to output sql text in different formats, I introduced nine flags:
+In order to output sql text in different formats, I introduced nine flags, There are mutually exclusive group of `RestoreFlags`:

+[RestoreStringSingleQuotes, RestoreStringDoubleQuotes]
+[RestoreStringEscapeBackslash]
+[RestoreKeyWordUppercase, RestoreKeyWordLowercase]
+[RestoreNameUppercase, RestoreNameLowercase]
+[RestoreNameDoubleQuotes, RestoreNameBackQuotes]
+The flag with the left position in each group has a higher priority.

+This is `RestoreCtx` struct:

 ```go
 // RestoreCtx is Restore context to hold flags and writer